2nd Kent Artillery Volunteers: Kohima–Imphal

-On 6 May 1944 the regiment was airlifted from Sylhet with 33rd Indian Brigade to reinforce the British force encircled at Imphal.
+On 6 May 1944, the regiment was airlifted from Sylhet with 33rd Indian Brigade to reinforce the British force encircled at Imphal.
 The gunners dismantled their mountain howitzers and loaded the parts into Dakotas, and were in action on the Kohima–Imphal road within two hours of landing.

-After the Japanese defeat at the twin battles of Imphal and Kohima the regiment moved back to Ranchi in June for rest before returning to Kohima in October.
+After the Japanese defeat at the twin battles of Imphal and Kohima, the regiment moved back to Ranchi in June for rest before returning to Kohima in October.
 It was once more equipped with 24 x 25-pounders, now on narrow 'Jury' axles to aid movement on jungle tracks, and the regiment developed a technique for dismantling these guns and stowing them aboard Dakotas.
 (It dropped the 'Jungle' part of its title on 5 July.)

 The final phase of the Burma Campaign began on 20 December 1944.
-By 15 February the 7th Indian Division had advanced 515 miles over country where roads had to be built, and had established a bridgehead across the River Irrawaddy after severe fighting.
-This was followed by the advance to Rangoon, during which 503 Bty used a captured Japanese 155mm gun.
+By 15 February, the 7th Indian Division had advanced 515 miles over country where roads had to be built, and had established a bridgehead across the River Irrawaddy after severe fighting.
+This was followed by the advance to Rangoon, during which 503 Bty used a captured Japanese 155 mm gun.

 When VJ-Day arrived, the regiment was still with 7th Indian Division.
 However, it was not required when the division moved into Thailand in September to take the surrender of Japanese forces.
 The regiment sailed from Rangoon in November 1945 and landed at Liverpool in January 1946.
 It was placed in suspended animation at Woolwich on 28 February 1946 and formally disbanded when the TA was reformed on 1 January 1947.

 Postwar

 After the TA was reconstituted, 91st Fd Rgt was reformed at Lewisham on 1 May 1947 as 291 (4th London) Airborne Field Regiment in 16th Airborne Division.
-The regiment had two batteries (P and Q) of 25-pounders which could be air-dropped while the gunners parachuted into action.
+The regiment had two batteries (P and Q) of 25-pounders, which could be air-dropped while the gunners parachuted into action.
 For two years P Bty operated US 75 mm pack howitzers.

 The regiment was adopted by the Metropolitan Borough of Lewisham in 1951, and by the Worshipful Company of Vintners in the City of London in 1954.
-In June 1955 it was redesignated as 291 (4th London) Parachute Field Regiment.
+In June 1955, it was redesignated as 291 (4th London) Parachute Field Regiment.
 However, 16th Airborne Division was then reduced to a single brigade, and the regiment was given the choice of becoming a single battery in a composite airborne regiment, or reverting to being a field regiment.
-The CO chose the latter and on 31 October 1956 the regiment became simply 291 (4th London) Field Regiment, assigned once more to 56th (London) Division, and with an additional R Bty based at Penge.
+The CO chose the latter and, on 31 October 1956, the regiment became simply 291 (4th London) Field Regiment, assigned once more to 56th (London) Division, and with an additional R Bty based at Penge.

-The TA was reduced in size in 1960 and on 1 May 1961 the regiment merged with 263 (6th London), 298 (Surrey Yeomanry, Queen Mary's) and 381 (East Surrey) Field Rgts, becoming Q (4th London) Battery (still at Ennersdale Road) in 263 (Surrey Yeomanry, Queen Mary's) Field Regiment.
+The TA was reduced in size in 1960 and on 1 May 1961 the regiment was merged with 263 (6th London), 298 (Surrey Yeomanry, Queen Mary's) and 381 (East Surrey) Field Rgts, becoming Q (4th London) Battery (still at Ennersdale Road) in 263 (Surrey Yeomanry, Queen Mary's) Field Regiment.
 The 4th Londons and Lewisham links ended when the TA was reduced again in 1967.